Best places to live in Baja California

 There are several expat communities in Ensenada, with Bajamar and Punta Banda being the most popular ones.

-The weather in Ensenada and other towns along the Pacific Coast of Baja is similar to Southern California, with cooler winters and mild summers with a nice Pacific Breeze.
+The weather in Ensenada and other towns along the Pacific Coast of Baja is similar to Southern California, with cooler winters and mild summers with a nice breeze.

 Check: Best things to do in Guerrero Negro, Baja California